 R.N.s providing care in a pediatric service(s)/department(s) shall maintain the standards of competent performance.

 R.N.s functioning in an expanded role shall do so under standardized procedures, in accordance with CCR, Title 16, Division 14, Article 7, Sections 1470 through 1474.

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

-Experience: Minimum of one (1) or more years of acute care experience as a registered nurse.
+Experience: Minimum of 1 or more years of acute care experience.
+Pediatric experience preferred.

-Current American Heart Association (AHA) Certification for Basic Life Support (BLS) as a Healthcare Providers ( department requirement).
+Licensure/Certification: Current California RN License, Current American Heart Association Certification for Basic Life Support for Healthcare Providers.

 These are the observable and measurable attributes and skills required to perform successfully the essential functions of the job and are generally demonstrated through qualifying experience, education, or licensure/certification.